What to do if…

 - when you last passed wind

-- how quickly the swelling is increasing
+- whether the swelling is increasing

 What can wait